Conjugations of regular and irregular Italian verbs.

 Read more

-Battere is a regular verb.
-It is transitive and intransitive.
+Dire is an irregular verb.
+It is transitive.
 It conjugates with the verb avere.
-Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its […]
+Below you will find all its Indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its Subjunctive forms (present, present perfect, imperfect and past perfect); all its Conditional forms (present and past); its Imperative forms; its Gerund (past and present); its […]

 Read more